 In some cases a local authority may agree to pay for a care home, but they’re not prepared to cover the full cost of your preferred home.
 A care home top-up fee is an extra payment that makes up the difference between what the council will pay and the full cost of your chosen care home.

 The top-up is usually paid by a relative, friend or another third party.
-It’s sometimes called a 3rd party care home top-up.
+It’s sometimes called a third-party care home top-up.

 When can top-up fees be used?

 Residents usually can’t pay their own top-up fees (they shouldn’t be able to afford this if they’ve qualified for local authority funding), so it’s normally a relative, friend or, occasionally, a charitable organisation who might pay.